Ireland is home so some amazingly funny folk! Check out our top picks for the best Irish comedians in this list, did your favourite make it?

 She has performed in comedy festivals worldwide and on radio stations (such as Today FM – her debut show).
 She took part in our much-loved, now nostalgic, Naked Camera and even had her own show Maeve Higgins’ Fancy Vittles in 2009.

 She currently lives in New York City and hangs around with a gaggle of other giggle-worthy gurus and comedy stars such as Amy Schumer.
+See where she ranks on an alternative list of the best Irish comedians of all time.

 9. Dermot Morgan – known for his hilarious portrayal of Father Ted